LEWES CROWN COURT

 watercourses within the meaning of section 25.

-An ordinary watercourse is defined by section 72 of the Act and is defined
+An ordinary watercourse is defined by section 72 of the Act and is defined as meaning

-"a watercourse that does not form part of a main river" and a watercourse
+“a watercourse that does not form part of a main river” and a watercourse is defined

-as "including all rivers and streams and/or ditches, drains, cuts, culverts,
+as “including all rivers and streams and/or ditches, drains, cuts, culverts, dykes,

-sluices, sewers, other than public sewers, and passages through which water
+sluices, sewers, other than public sewers, and passages through which water flows.”

-There has been a conflict in the evidence as to whether water ever flows
+There has been a conflict in the evidence as to whether water ever flows in these

 watercourses and Mr. Blackett-Ord has contended on behalf of Mr. De Rivaz,

-particularly in respect of watercourses 2 and 3, that water does not flow
+particularly in respect of watercourses 2 and 3, that water does not flow in them and

-that so far as watercourse No.1 is concerned, any flow is of such a minimal
+that so far as watercourse No.1 is concerned, any flow is of such a minimal amount

 that it really cannot be said to flow at all.

-Mr. De Rivaz said in evidence that he had never seen water flowing in
+Mr. De Rivaz said in evidence that he had never seen water flowing in the

 watercourses, and Mrs. De Rivaz